jaimeagudo/wikimediasearch/README.md

 # Wikimedia search

 A sample project to show some Clojure skills and have a grasp about the Liberator performance dealing with a high volume of concurrent requets.
+For performance comparison purposes with an Scala implementation you might check out https://github.com/jaimeagudo/wikimediasearch

 # Challenge
 Wikimedia publish article abstracts as XML at [http://dumps.wikimedia.org/enwiki](http://dumps.wikimedia.org/enwiki) The files are very large but there is a smaller one (83Mb) at [latest](http://dumps.wikimedia.org/enwiki/latest/enwiki-latest-abstract23.xml) you can use for the test.